RavenV-tiff/Tornado-Database/README.md

 Most detailed tracks are sourced from the Damage Assessment Toolkit.
 Extra care is taken to ensure tracks are in the correct direction tornado traveled.
 Test cases are removed.

 ### Event Pages
 Occasionally detailed tracks are sourced from event pages when not in DAT.
-Event pages may have detailed tracks in the for of KMLs or images.
-In the case of NWS OUN, most detailed tornado tracks are only from images in their tornado database.
+Event pages may have detailed tracks in the form of KMLs or images.
+In the case of NWS OUN, most detailed tornado tracks are only in images from their tornado database.

 ### NCEI Storm Data
 Official database of the NWS.
 When tornadoes are not in DAT they are sourced from Storm Data.
 Stats such as length, width, damage, injuries/fatalities and narratives are from Storm Data.
 Occasionally Storm Data contains errors or inconsistencies from PNS and DAT sources and are marked in the error spreadsheet.